 That brings me to backward compatibility.

-to the Objective-C run time to make this feature work.
+There's huge benefits here for Objective-C, that we did not have to make any changes to the Objective-C run time to make this feature work.

+We just maintain full binary compatibility.
 So adopt this feature, enjoy the warnings preventing you from making horrible mistakes.

 And you can adopt it very, very, very...

 hmm gradually, I guess is the best term here.

 So in addition to binary compatibility, we want to provide source compatibility, because we have rolled this feature out through our SDKs.
 We don't want you to have to update all of your source code to use these things everywhere.
 We want you to gradually adopt it.
 Use it where it makes sense for you.

 And so we provided these implicit conversions in the language that allow you to add type arguments or take them away.

 Okay?
 Again, there's no run time cost to doing this.
 But it lets you get in and get out of the generic system as you need.
 So all of your new code can be written with generics and if you don't want to touch your old code, that's perfectly line.
 It's not going to change.
 All right.
 We have one last feature to talk about, this one's kind of cool.
 So kindof types.